-A good croqueta should have a crispy shell that isn’t too oily, making it easy to pick up with your hands.
-If they’re fresh and hot out of the fryer, a fork and knife is also okay—when in doubt, look around to see how the locals are eating, and follow suit!
+A good croqueta should have a crispy shell that isn’t especially oily, making it easy to pick up with your hands.
+If they’re fresh and hot out of the fryer, a fork and knife is also okay.
+When in doubt, look around to see how the locals are eating, and follow suit!

 Next up is the filling.
 At the center of the croqueta is a soft, creamy, flour-based béchamel.
 It should be thick enough that you can pick the croqueta up without it falling apart, but soft enough that it melts in your mouth.

 In addition to the béchamel, Spanish croquettes are commonly filled with pieces of leftover jamón (Iberian ham).
-Other common fillings include puchero (pulled chicken), bacalao (salt cod) and boletus (mushroom).
+Additionally, other common fillings include puchero (shredded meat), bacalao (salt cod) and boletus (mushroom).
 But the options are endless, and you’re likely to find all kinds of creative flavor combinations!